Ula666/AWS/README.md

  - Now we have to create another Instance for database:
  - Create new Instance just like we did for the app instance( pages: Step 1 and Step 2 are the same), then on the Step 3 page make sure to set Subnet to your Private subnet
 - Pages for Step 4 and 5 exactly the same as for app, only change the tag name to ex.: `eng84_ula_db`
-- On the Step 6 page: Security Group Name: ex.: `eng84_ula_private_sg`, SSH the same, but the other one has to be Type: All traffic - Protocol:All - Por:0-65535 - Source:Custom with IP:(your public subnet IPv4) ex.:`66.66.1.0/24` - Description: Access from the public subnet
+- On the Step 6 page: Security Group Name: ex.: `eng84_ula_private_sg`, SSH the same, but the other one has to be Type: All traffic - Protocol:All - Port:0-65535 - Source:Custom with IP:(your public subnet IPv4) ex.:`66.66.1.0/24` - Description: Access from the public subnet
 - Next steps are exactly the same as for the app

-6. Test the connection:
+ **6. Test the connection:**